shreyas-078/invoice-generator/temp/README.md

-# This folder is to store all the logo file Uploads
+# This folder is to store all the temporary preview PDF files.